neuefische/omr-git-basics/README.md

 # Purpose of this repository

 This is a collection of information to supplement a live session in zoom.
+If you didn't attend the session you can read up on each subject by following the links.

 We would like to demistify `git` a little bit, so it is less magical, but more concrete for you what it actually does.

-We will talk about:
+## We will talk about:

 - [Visualise](http://git-school.github.io/visualizing-git/) what a series of commits looks like
 - The difference between ["local" and "remote"](https://stackoverflow.com/a/16408515/15098171)